-The USJBC is focused on increasing opportunities for U.S. companies in Japan as Japan undertakes structural reform as part of “Abenomics” and further opening of the economy.
+The USJBC is focused on increasing opportunities for U.S. companies in Japan as Japan undertakes structural reform and further open its economy.
 There are significant changes taking place, and great potential for U.S. companies to work collaboratively with Japanese companies and both governments to support changes in the Japanese business environment in high-value areas such as health care, financial services, digital technology, and energy and infrastructure.

 USJBC members range across agribusiness, consumer product, health care, manufacturing, transportation, technology, and financial industries.
 Accordingly, the USJBC addresses industry-specific concerns as well as broader trade, investment, tax, regulatory, and other issues affecting U.S. companies in Japan.

 Globally competitive Japanese companies increasingly share U.S. views on reforms needed in Japan, and it is generally easier to get things done with Japanese partners.
 The USJBC is the only U.S.-Japan business organization with a strong institutional relationship with a Japanese counterpart group, the Japan-U.S. Business Council (JUBC), which is comprised of major Japanese companies.